DebdipWritesCode/InfraVox-Assignment/README.md

 Groq is used inside the five specialist reviewer agents when configured, while deterministic checks remain the fallback layer so assignment artifacts and automated tests stay reproducible.

 The part I am happiest with is the hybrid shape: the five LangGraph reviewer agents are Groq-backed for the live AI review, while deterministic fallback checks protect planted-bug recall and make local testing reliable.
-With one more day, I would add golden-file evaluations for a fourth unseen diff and compare fallback-only versus LLM-agent recall.
+With one more day, I would make the rules engine tighter by adding more checks, edge cases, and language-specific patterns for unseen diffs.